-There has been a lot of talk lately about Mayweather-Pacquiao being the biggest fight in boxing history.
-Today I am going to look at what I believe are the 10 biggest fights in the history of boxing.
+Today I will look at what I believe are the ten biggest fights in the history of boxing.
 When considering the “biggest” fights, I place a lot of weight on whether the fight is transcendent, historical and socially significant.
-Yes, Mayweather-Pacquiao is certainly transcendent, I believe the other two criteria are lacking.
-Let’s face it: If this matchup takes place in 2010, it would most certainly place in the top 5.
+Yes, Mayweather-Pacquiao is certainly transcendent, but I believe the other two criteria are lacking.
+Let’s face it: If this matchup took place in 2010, it would most certainly place in the top 5.
 While both fighters are still top 10 Pound for Pound, they are no longer 1-2.
-Mayweather looked mortal his last two fights and, just two years ago, Pacquiao was knocked out cold.
+Mayweather looked mortal in his last two fights and just two years ago, Pacquiao was knocked out cold.
 What follows are, in my view, the top 10 significant (not necessarily the best) fights in boxing history: Check out the Boxing odds for betting on boxing.